TWBug/GoldCardHenge/content/home/hero.en.md

 ---
 title: "**Working in Taiwan?** Gold-Card is your right choice!"
-description: Welcome to the Official Taiwan Goldcard Website
+summary: Welcome to the Official Taiwan Goldcard Website
 draft: false
 hidden: false
 headless: true